 In this article, we’ll help you determine what a plan covers, what supplemental policies are available, how to get reimbursed, and more.
-Let’s breakdown the ins and outs of your travel insurance policy so you can get the maximum benefit from it!
+Let’s break down the ins and outs of your travel insurance policy so that you can get the maximum benefit from it!

 Table of contents

 - What Is Travel Insurance and What Does It Cover?